-Those who have been convicted of an offense mandating registration as a sex offender in another state also must register with the Florida sex offender registry upon moving to Florida.
+Those who have been convicted of an offense mandating registration as a sex offender in another state must also register with the Florida sex offender registry upon moving to Florida.
 In some cases, those who keep a permanent residence in another state but work or go to school in Florida also must register as a sex offender.

-The Miami-Dade ordinance has received national attention for effectively forcing sex offenders into homelessness with over 70 offenders living underneath the Julia Tuttle Causeway Bridge.
+The Miami-Dade ordinance has received national attention for effectively forcing sex offenders into homelessness, with over 70 offenders living underneath the Julia Tuttle Causeway Bridge.

 State law also places restrictions on where certain registered sex offenders may work.
-In cases where the victim was a minor, sex offenders cannot volunteer or work at any business, school, day care, park, playground or other place where children regularly are present.
+In cases where the victim was a minor, sex offenders cannot volunteer or work at any business, school, day care, park, playground, or other place where children regularly are present.

-Sex offenders are treated uniquely under state and federal law as the only offenders whose punishment does not end once they have completed their court-imposed sentence.
+Sex offenders are treated uniquely under state and federal laws as the only offenders whose punishment does not end once they have completed their court-imposed sentence.
 For many, the punishments they suffer after finishing their sentences are much harsher than those they received from a judge.

 While the state's interest in monitoring the activities of the most dangerous offenders and limiting their contact with children is understandable, the law also makes it difficult for those who do not pose a risk of reoffending to re-enter society and attempt to re-establish their lives.
 Florida and other states need to recognize that not everyone who has been labeled as a sex offender poses the same risk to society, and treating them all the same is a grave injustice.

 If you or a loved one have been accused of a sex offense in Florida, contact an experienced sex offender lawyer today at 386-222-6677.
 We offer flexible criminal defense payment plans for those who are currently fighting one or more criminal charges.